Atiyakh/Fluxon/README.md

 ```bash
 git clone https://github.com/AtiyaKh/fluxon.git
 ```
 Make sure to add the folder `Fluxon` to your `Python\Lib` directory alongside the other amazing libraries you use.
-This should enable you to use Fluxon everywhere, since it will to be considered as a legit python library.
+This should enable you to use Fluxon everywhere, since it will to be recognized as a legit python library on your local machine.
+(I will add a pip installation when the library is ready for production)

 ---

 ## Getting Started

 ### Setting up The Server
+**You can run this command `python -m Fluxon.StartProject AsyncServer path/to/project` and your project including `server.py` and `router.py` setup, models and views files, a logging directory for your server, database schema directory and a security key will all be automatically generated for you :)
+These server templates will be expanded in the near future to include all the needed setups including a highly optimized HTTP server, FTP server, cloud storage integration, and different database system integrations other than SQLite.** You can also set the server manually as follows, Fluxon is highly flexible with server setups.

 Setting up the server is pretty simple.
 First you pick your favorite server from ```Fluxon.Endpoint```, let's say you happened to choose ```AsyncServer``` as your main Endpoint for your application (which is the only one available right now, more on the way tho)

 write this in your ```server.py```